Sewer Lateral Cross-Connections

 - Result in expensive repairs in order to correct the complete or partial cross-connection

-What is the City doing about it?
+What the City is doing about it

-The City created a Sewer Lateral Cross-Connection program in 2002 to identify and confirm cross-connections within Hamilton.
+The City created the Sewer Lateral Cross-Connection program in 2002 to identify and correct cross-connections within Hamilton.
 The program inspects over 45km of mainline sewer pipes each year to find existing cross-connections.
 Once found, the City digs up the pipes and they are properly connected.
 The City has fixed more than 450 cross-connections to date, resulting in over 100 million litres annually of wastewater going back into the collection system rather than out into watercourses.

 What you can do to prevent cross-connections